datacenter/ACI-Pre-Upgrade-Validation-Script/docs/docs/validations.md

 The script checks if the version and the SUP modules are susceptible to the defect.

+### CoS 3 with Dynamic Packet Prioritization

+Due to the defect CSCwf05073, ACI unexpectedly assigning a COS3 value to traffic egressing front ports.

+In certain cases, such as when frames goes through FCoE supported devices, these get classified into the no drop FCoE class.
+In FCoE devices, this can cause drop of packets when the packet length is higher than the allowed 2184 bytes.

+For example, on the UCS Fabric Interconnect COS3 value is hardcoded for fiber channel (FC) or fiber channel over ethernet (FCoE) traffic.
+FC/FCoE traffic is highly sensitive and is treated as non-droppable, and cannot exceed MTU of 2184 bytes long.

+This script checks if the target version is susceptible to CSCwf05073 and dynamic packet prioritization feature is set to "on".
 ### SUP-A/A+ High Memory Usage

 Due to the increased memory utilization from 6.0(3), N9K-SUP-A or N9K-SUP-A+ will likely experience constant high memory utilization.